Merit-Systems/contracts/README.md

 - This allows for "instant" liquidity.
 - To avoid a "bank run" where everyone redeems their share tokesn immediately it make sense to freeze redemeptions in the beginning and only enable it for specific time intervals.
+- Another approach would be to add a lockup for newly minted shares.
+So people can not "dump" it immediately.

+## Contracts

+- Merit Vault
+- Tax Oracle